timetag/timetag.github.io/docs/python.rst

 More Examples
 -----

-For more examples please refer to the recipes.
+For more examples, please refer to the recipes.